JamesTheGiblet/Coddy-V2/Coddy/roadmap.md

 **Tasks:**

 **Define Plugin Architecture and Entry Points:**
-     [ ] This establishes the foundational structure for how plugins are discovered, loaded, and how they register their commands with Coddy's core system.
+     [x] This establishes the foundational structure for how plugins are discovered, loaded, and how they register their commands with Coddy's core system.
 **Refactor a Core Module into a Plugin:**
-     [ ] This involves migrating an existing internal component to the new plugin system, serving as a proof-of-concept and ensuring the architecture is practical.
+     [x] This involves migrating an existing internal component to the new plugin system, serving as a proof-of-concept and ensuring the architecture is practical.
 **Create Plugin for Local LLMs (Ollama/LangChain):**
-     [ ] This demonstrates the extensibility of the plugin system by creating a new plugin to integrate with locally running Large Language Models, expanding Coddy's capabilities.
+     [x] This demonstrates the extensibility of the plugin system by creating a new plugin to integrate with locally running Large Language Models, expanding Coddy's capabilities.
 **Reflect and Evaluate Phase Outcomes:**
-     [ ] The plugin system is stable and easy to extend.
+     [x] The plugin system is stable and easy to extend.

 #### AI-Guided Quality & Value Evaluation: Phase 9

 * **Tests Created:** Develop unit tests for the Plugin Architecture (e.g., `test_plugin_discovery`, `test_command_registration`).
 Create integration tests for the refactored core module plugin to ensure it functions identically to its original form.
 For the LLM plugin, test basic interaction with a local LLM (e.g., Ollama) through the plugin interface.
-* **My Evaluation:** The need for these tests is high.
-The purpose is to ensure the extensibility of Coddy is robust and reliable.
-A well-functioning plugin SDK is vital for community growth and future feature expansion without bloating the core.
-It directly supports the "Modular brainlets" concept.
+* **My Evaluation:** The plugin system has been successfully implemented and validated.
+The architecture, centered around `PluginManager`, is clean and effective.
+We successfully refactored a core command (`refactor`) and created a new one (`ollama`) as plugins, proving the system is practical and easy to extend.
+The integration of local LLMs via this system is a significant value-add, increasing Coddy's flexibility and privacy.
+The system is stable and ready for future expansion.

 ---